 They monitor their servers to prevent and fix issues.

 Nobody needs a website down when you should make money from it instead because you’re going viral.
-Siteground can handle if you get viral on Pinterest, Facebook, Reddit or if you get mentioned on a high traffic site such as medium.
+Siteground can handle if you go viral on Pinterest, Facebook, Reddit, or if you get mentioned on a high-traffic site such as Medium.

 With Siteground plans, except on StartUp, you get free website transfer.
 Or you can use their plugin to do it yourself.

-It is good if your website have been hosted somewhere else and you want to move to Siteground.
+It is good if your website has been hosted somewhere else and you want to move to Siteground.
 I got my website moved without hassle or downtime.

 1 click undo website mistakes + automatic backups

-Siteground automatically generated a backup for your website once each day.
+Siteground automatically generates a backup for your website once each day.
 It stores it for 30 days.

 But, you can also create up to 5 back p on demand when you make significant changes to your website.

 You don’t have to pay for a separate backup service.
-WIth GoGeek plan, you get it for free.
+With the GoGeek plan, you get it for free.
 Options are limited in plans with fewer privileges.

 Ready For E-Commerce

-Siteground GoGeek plan has PCI compliance, exactly what you need to process credit card payment online.
+Siteground GoGeek plan has PCI compliance, exactly what you need to process credit card payments online.

 If you plan to start an online store, Siteground is ready for e-commerce.

-Siteground starts at $3.95 per month for starter plan; $5.95 per month for GrowBig; $11.95 for GoGeek.
+Siteground starts at $3.95 per month for the starter plan; $5.95 per month for GrowBig; $11.95 for GoGeek.
 You can use that pricing for up to 36 months.

 Then, on renewal, you’ll pay $11.95 per month for the startup plan, $19.95 per month for the GrowBig plan, and $34.95 for the GoGeek plan.

-I recommend you to pay for 36 years to get more discount.
+I recommend you pay for 36 years to get more discount.

 I paid $430.2 for 3 years while the regular rates would cost $1236.6 for 3 years or $412.2 per year.
 I saved $806.4 and I don’t have to worry about that bill for the next 36 months following the billing.

 I was willing to pay the hosting fees.
 It’s required.
-A month hosting costs less than what my blog earned in one day.
+A month’s hosting costs less than what my blog earned in one day.
 So, I was just happy with the discounted prices.